IAmCaveDev/IAmCave/doc/styleguide.md

 ## Folders/Files

-Plain text files should have no file extension.
+Plain text files should have a `.txt` extension.

 Files should use lower camel case or be completely lower case.